-Jones’s son Bobby quit his post graduate studies at Stanford Law School to set up a west coast office at Palo Alto in 1962 with the intention of expanding his father’s business into new markets throughout the Pacific Northwest, the desert Southwest and across the Pacific to Hawaii and beyond.
+Jones’s son Robert Trent Jones Jr. quit his post graduate studies at Stanford Law School to set up a west coast office at Palo Alto in 1962 with the intention of expanding his father’s business into new markets throughout the Pacific Northwest, the desert Southwest and across the Pacific to Hawaii and beyond.
 Eventually, he’d enter into partnerships with a couple of local companies, Daniel, Mann, Johnson & Mendenhall and Metcalf & Eddy, to provide planning, engineering, architectural and economical support for the projects he was working on.

-His other son Rees took over the east office in Montclair in 1965, as soon as he had finished a year of military training.
+His other son Rees Jones took over the east office in Montclair in 1965, as soon as he had finished a year of military training.
 He persuaded Cabell Robinson, an old pal from the University of California in Berkeley, to join the firm in 1967 and his father sent him off to Spain three years later to manage a European office (which lasted until 1987).
 Rees would be paired with Roger Rulewich, a fellow Yale graduate, for the decade that he worked directly for his father.

 If the 1960s had been very busy then the 1970s were not much quieter, with a hundred and eleven layouts unveiled or re-opened for play in twenty-nine states and nineteen foreign countries.
 Europe was again a popular destination, with new courses created in Costa Smeralda in Sardina, Costa del Sol in Spain and Setubal in Portugal.
 The RTJ brand also extended further round the globe, to places such as Japan, Morocco and Fiji.